Satyamsurade/First-/README.md

 # First-
 This is My Learning phase repo.
 <br>
-Author Name is Satyam Surade.
+Author Name is Satyam Kailas Surade.